TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 ## Tools (genNodeConfig)

 This tool is the most useful one for most people.
-It allows you to build a manifest by importing the configuration of a preconfigure vTM.
+It allows you to build a manifest by importing the configuration of a preconfigured vTM.

 By default it will generate configuration for all objects in your config and include all parameters for those objects.
 You can tell the tool to